FAB RESEARCH COMMENT:

 However, as previous trials were quite heterogeneous, and the available evidence did not address possible confounds (such as method of administration, and ethnicity), the researchers then went on to plan and carry out this latest clinical trial, which was very carefully designed so that it could provide definitive evidence.

-As the researchers noted, the public health implications of this finding are major - and indicate an urgent need to change current dietary guidelines.
+As the researchers noted, the public health implications of this finding are major - and indicate an urgent need to change current dietary guidelines, which are based on the now-disproven assumption that the two forms are equivalent.